Rules for the International Solving Contest (ISC)

-Usage of WFCC Solving Tournament Manager by all controllers highly recommended for reducing the efforts of all involved parties.
+Use of WFCC Solving Tournament Manager by all controllers highly recommended for reducing the efforts of all involved parties.
 The results will be transferred automatically to the MatPlus website where they can be seen by all solvers.

 - Timeline: (specification of latest deadlines in days – ISC = date of contest)

 - registration of local controllers until the end of the previous year

 - distribution of complete documentation by central to local controllers: ISC-7